Hal Le Roy: Life and career

 Hal Le Roy was born John LeRoy Schotte in Cincinnati, Ohio, on December 10, 1913.
 He danced in amateur productions as a youth, spurring his mother to take him to New York.
 His dancing teacher, Ned Wayburn, got him his first job, in Hoboken Hoboes in 1928.

 The tall, gangling Hal Le Roy had a distinctive dancing style combining conventional tap with eccentric legomania, with his legs and feet twisting and turning energetically at crazy angles.
 Le Roy quickly worked his way into Broadway roles, where his flamboyant style created a sensation in the 1931 Ziegfeld Follies.
-In September of 1931 Vitaphone, the short-subject division of Warner Bros. hired him for a single film, the one-reel (10-minute) musical The High School Hoofer.
+In September 1931 Vitaphone, the short-subject division of Warner Bros. hired him for a single film, the one-reel (10-minute) musical The High School Hoofer.
 This was essentially an audition film, testing Le Roy as a screen personality.
 His dancing was practiced but his delivery of dialogue was not, and in his first film he was very awkward, reciting his dialogue syllable by syllable, without natural inflection.
 The film cast him as a bashful teenager, so the halting dialogue delivery got by.
 Variety noticed Le Roy's "poor camera presence" but other reviewers didn't care, as noted by Screenland Magazine: "Hal Le Roy does some of his spectacular dancing.
 The story isn't much -- but Hal Le Roy is!"
 Vitaphone liked his act, and promoted him immediately to its more expensive two-reel (20-minute) musicals.
 His seven-year contract ran through 1939, by which time Vitaphone was using the Hal Le Roy shorts to showcase promising ingenues June Allyson and Betty Hutton.

 All 17 of Hal Le Roy's Vitaphone shorts were filmed in New York, leaving Le Roy free to accept stage engagements.
 In October 1932 he appeared at the Fox Theatre in Philadelphia.
 A Motion Picture Herald reviewer caught the act: "Tap dancer extraordinary of Ziegfeld's Follies, Hal Le Roy is rewarded with a burst of applause for 10 minutes' fast footwork.
 He responds with an encore that is even more of a success."

 Warner Bros. wanted to adapt the popular Harold Teen comic strip as a feature film, but had trouble casting it.
 Someone remembered that Hal Le Roy was already under contract to the studio, and the youthful Le Roy (then age 20) was brought to Hollywood.
 He was still more of a dancer than an actor, so Harold Teen (filmed in November 1933, released in 1934) did not lead to more feature-film assignments.
 He wouldn't appear in another feature film until 1937, when he was featured as a specialty in Columbia's all-star college musical Start Cheering (released in 1938).